JPlate-Project/JPlate-backend/README.md

 ## Site
 ![Site](githubmedia/jplate.gif)
 ## Additional Info
-This is the backend repo the frontend repo is located [Live Site](https://github.com/Penspinner/jplate-frontend)
+This is the backend repo the frontend repo is located [here](https://github.com/Penspinner/jplate-frontend)